frouioui/dashboard-epitech/docs/api_currency.md

 - florent.poinsard@epitech.eu

+## **Tech choice**

+This API is a Golang (v1.12) based application.

+Why Golang?
+Golang is a fast and realiable language allowing us to deliver a fast and safe API.

+Goland is a programming language used more and more by companies, its reliability and speed makes him a great language.

+No frameworks were used.

 ## **Description**

 The Currency API enable developers to uses the wrapper of the [currency API](https://exchangeratesapi.io) we provide on pedafy.com.